solliancenet/tech-immersion-data-ai/data-exp6/README.md

 As part of the process, you will also use Databricks to connect to the Cosmos DB Change Feed to stream near-real-time vehicle telemetry data directly into your Data Warehouse using Spark Structured Streaming.

-## Task 0: Verify pre requisite environment
+## Task 0: Verify resources in pre-requisite environment

-Follow these steps to restart the virtual machine and resume your Azure Synapse Analytics(If you are using an automated or provided lab environment, please perform Task 0, else you can skip to Task 1).
+If you are using an automated or provided lab environment, continue with this task, else you can start with Task 1

+ Before starting with the lab, ensure the pre-requisite resources are in running state.
+ Follow these steps to start the virtual machine and resume the Azure Synapse Analytics.

 1. Within the Azure Portal, navigate to the resource group blade and select **jumpvm**.
 <img src="media/rg.jpg"/><br/>